Latest Edit: May 16th 2015

 There are no parental controls for this messenging app of course, this app is designed for adults.
 And the usual parental controls on your child’s device won’t work within the Kik Messenger app.
 So blocking YouTube for example on your child’s iPod, won’t disable the other YouTube like video apps within Kik Messenger.

 Your child can create a unique user name like “PrincessSparklePony1″ to avoid being searched for by their real name on Kik.
 Whilst this seems like a good privacy move, it also means that strangers can hide their real identity also.
 In settings under notifications the “Notify for New People” feature, where you can switch off being notified of a message waiting for you from a new contact is the only thing you can do to attempt to limit your child’s exposure to strangers.
 This is one of two safety settings.
-The other is “Message Preview” which needs to be disabled.
+The other is “Message Preview” which also needs to be disabled.
 But by switching these two features to the off position it only blurs the message and the profile picture of the stranger, it doesn’t hide the new messages.
-The message still gets put into your message window at the bottom, you have to tap the message to see it.
+The message still gets put into your message window at the bottom, you only have to tap the message to see it.